 The sum of these sums of squared distances forms a strictly decreasing sequence over the course of the algorithm.
 As there is only a finite number of different clusterings of the finite point set $X$, the algorithm terminates.

-On the other hand, for our scenario with weighted points and partial membership clustering, a proof of correctness is more involved: There is an infinite number of such clusterings, so that arguing with a decreasing sequence of objective function values does not suffice!
+For our scenario with weighted points and partial membership clustering, a proof of correctness is slightly more involved: There is an infinite number of such clusterings, so that arguing with a decreasing sequence of objective function values does not suffice.
 The connection to strongly feasible power diagrams, however, provides us with additional tools to prove termination.

 \begin{theorem} Algorithm \ref{algo:wbkm} terminates with a clustering that allows a strongly feasible centroidal power diagram. \end{theorem}